square/cane/README.md

             --version                    Show version
         -h, --help                       Show this message

-Set default options into a `.cane` file.
+Set default options into a `.cane` file:

     > cat .cane
     --no-doc
     --abc-glob **/*.rb
     > cane

-It works just like this.
+It works just like this:

     > cane --no-doc --abc-glob '**/*.rb'